JacobWashburn-USDA/MatchPlant/README.md

 ## Repository Structure

-This repository is organized into the following branches, each containing specific components of the pipeline:
+This repository is organized into the following modules, each containing specific components of the pipeline:

 1. **Data Preprocessing**: Prepare and optimize UAV imagery
    - GPS data embedding tool